ivarmar/ivarmar/README.md

 - 👋 Hi, I’m @ivarmar
 - 👀 I’m interested in gaming, fantasy, audiobooks.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning javascript and C#.
-- 💞️ I’m looking to collaborate on javascript projects in general, with a focus on games.
+- 💞️ I’m looking to collaborate on javascript and C# projects in general, with a focus on games.
 - 📫 How to reach me:

 <!---